This is #13 in a series entitled, “So You Want to Adopt a Deaf Child?” There are many more just waiting to be written, completed and shared.

 Add to that…

 The very real probability of multiple abuses, verbal (truly the nonverbal body language since they cannot hear), physical and more often than I care to think about… sexual abuse.

-All of the above have great impact on the brain’s development, or lack thereof, of adopted children with deafness.
+All of the above have a great impact on the brain’s development, or lack thereof, of adopted children with deafness.
 Research is growing in so many of these areas relating to deaf children, especially those who have been abandoned and institutionalized with no exposure to an environment of natural language learning of any kind during that critical period, that first year of life.

-If by some miracle the deaf/HOH child you are seeking to adopt was abandoned at a older age you may be thinking they MIGHT have received that initial nurture/bonding in their birth family’s home, prior to abandonment.
-Even if they did, the shear challenge of dealing with abandonment can negate all that.
+If by some miracle the deaf/HOH child you are seeking to adopt was abandoned at an older age you may be thinking they MIGHT have received that initial nurture/bonding in their birth family’s home, prior to abandonment.
+Even if they did, the sheer challenge of dealing with abandonment can negate all that.
 And their deafness has prevented them from being exposed fully to a spoken language whereby creating that great deficit during the first year of life.